ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 The master/management account cannot be restricted by SCPs which means this should not be used because it is a security risk.

-SCPs limit what the account, **including root** can do inside that account eg.
+SCPs limit what the account, **including root user** can do inside that account eg.

 * Allow only certain sized EC2 instances deployed
 * Prevent any usage of that account in certain regions

 They don't grant permissions themselves, can only limit them.
 You still need to grant permissions using IAM policies on specific identities.

+* Every Organization has a management account, and that management account is **never affected** by SCPs

 #### 2.8.5.1 Allow List vs Deny List